darklang/docs/README.md

 ### 🔵 Directory structure

-The project file structure in `main` is
+The project file structure in `main` is:

 ```text
 docs/